joshukraine/dotfiles/README.md

 *Example of a React app with the One Half Dark colorscheme*

-At the time of this writing, I've incorporated nine colorschemes, all of which require true color support.
+At the time of this writing, I've incorporated ten colorschemes, all of which require true color support.

 1. [Solarized Dark][neo-solarized]
 1. [One Half Dark][one-half-dark]